rticommunity/kubernetes-examples/routingservice_rwt_lb/README.md

 #### 2. Create a LoadBalancer Service for the Routing Service.
 `$ kubectl create -f rs-lb.yaml`

-After this step, AWS will provide a DNS name (e.g., a709579e8e4db40248531847d6245779-0bc4e2a058d739ab.elb.us-east-2.amazonaws.com) for the LoadBalancer Service and you can get a public IP address associated with the DNS name.
-You should use the public IP address in your RT WAN configurations in Step 4 and Step 7.
+After this step, AWS will provide a DNS name (e.g., a709579e8e4db40248531847d6245779-0bc4e2a058d739ab.elb.us-east-2.amazonaws.com) for the LoadBalancer Service.
+You should use the DNS name in your RT WAN configurations in Step 4 and Step 7.

 `$ kubectl get services rs-rwt`